eneadodi/ML_Project1_Stock_Predictor/README.md

 Information on my developed algorithm, such as features, representation, evaluation, failure scenarios, ideal outcomes, bias prevention, etc can be found on the Jupyter Notebook on this repository.

 Hope you enjoy!

+Note: As I was working on both a Java project and a Python project at the same time, I did my best to adhere to code conventions of the individual projects.
+However, there is a possibility I camel-cased something in Python, or I snake-cased something in Java and I was unable to catch it doing read throughs of my code due to working on both projects at the same time.
+If there are conventions I am not following please feel free to contact me!

+Contact: eneadodi@umass.edu